 - 1st Place IBJJF Pan American Championships (1998 blue, 1999 and 2000 purple)

 - 3rd Place IBJJF Pan American Championships (1997 blue)

 Rockson Gracie was born in 1982, being the son of arguably the greatest Jiu-Jitsu competitor of all time, Mr. Rickson Gracie, and the former model Kim Gracie (Lilian Stavinsky).
 Rockson was the oldest out of 4 children (Rockson, Kauan, Kaulin, and Kron Gracie).

 Being the firstborn child of Rickson, Jiu-Jitsu came naturally to the young Gracie and his training started from an early age.
 On the Vale Tudo documentary “Choke” featuring Rickson Gracie, Rockson is caught on tape several times next to his father.
 Other footage of the young prodigy is seen in the early 1990s promotional videos for Rickson and his BJJ school in the US.

-With an amazing track record, an intense look (shaven head, tattoos) and Rickson Gracie always by his side, Rockson Gracie became somewhat of a sensation in the US’ competitive scene, being pointed out by some of the media as the next hot prospect to come out of the Gracie family, a family with a great fighting tradition.
+With an amazing track record, an intense look (shaven head, tattoos), and Rickson Gracie always by his side, Rockson Gracie quickly became grappling ‘s poster boy in the US’ competitive scene, being pointed out by many media outlets as the hottest prospect to come out of the Gracie family, a family with a great fighting tradition.